scriptoLLC/nodoecker/readme.md

 # Nodöcker (nodoecker)
 A node/docker API designed to mimic the UI from the Docker CLI as much as possible.
+The Docker REST API doesn't map very clearly, and if you have experience with using the CLI, you're going to be spend a lot of time reading the API docs to figure out how to do the same things.
+This attempts to fix that.

 And yes it uses promises.
 This was designed to work with [Koa](https://github.com/koajs/koa) so it's promises.
 But it will use the built-in `Promise` object if it exists.
 And [bluebird](https://npmjs.org/package/bluebird) if not.